Plain English Summary

 Background and study aims

 Uncorrected refractive errors in children account for 90–95% of vision loss.
 The proportion of children aged 10–15 years with significant uncorrected refractive errors is less than 1% in Africa to over 70% in China.
 Shortsightedness (myopia) is the most common refractive error.
 Worldwide, more than 12 million children are visually impaired from uncorrected refractive errors.
 Many organisations support school vision testing initiatives, but there are gaps in the evidence about many aspects of these programmes.
 In most programmes, children are refracted by optometrists and those needing correction are given or sold prescription glasses (i.e., that fully correct the refractive error in both eyes), which are much more expensive than are ready-made spectacles (i.e., that have the same prescription in both eyes and do not correct astigmatism).
-The aim in this study is to investigate whether low-cost, high-quality, ready-made spectacles result in similar rates of wear than do more expensive prescription spectacles, and to assess the cost saving.
+The aim of this study is to find out whether low-cost, high-quality, ready-made spectacles result in similar rates of wear compared with more expensive prescription spectacles, and to assess the cost saving.

 Who can participate?

 Children age 11–15 at school with uncomplicated uncorrected refractive errors